Skip to main content

 Objectives

-The activities that the student must develop are related to the objectives of this internship period and to the work plan.
-In any case, these are activities that allow the student to acquire new skills, expand those already acquired by relating theoretical knowledge to practical experience and vice versa and generate reflections and skills that help them advance in their learning.
+The activities that the student must carry out are related to the objectives and work plan established for this internship period.
+These are activities that allow the student to acquire new skills and expand those they have already acquired by relating theoretical knowledge to practical experience and vice versa, to reflect and acquire skills that help them advance in their learning.

-The student's profile allows them to carry out tasks that involve directed participation in all the activities that the center's tutor deems appropriate.
+At this stage, tasks can be carried out that involve the student's directed participation in all activities that the center's tutor considers appropriate.

 The student must: